step63r/get_session_info/README.md

 Get session information from Microsoft summit.

-This scripts is suitable for Microsoft Tech Summit 2018 currently.
+This scripts is suitable for de:code 2019 currently.

 ## Description

-You can get session information of Microsoft Tech Summit 2018 with this script.
+You can get session information of de:code 2019 with this script.

-You can get PDF/PPT status of each session. ``○`` means the PDF/PPT is ready to get, ``★`` means is coming soon, and ``-`` means not available, unfortunately.
+You can get PDF/PPT status of each session. ``○`` means the PowerPoint/PDF/movie is ready to get, ``★`` means is coming soon, and ``-`` means not available, unfortunately.

 ## Requirement

-- Windows 10 Home (64-bit)
+- Windows 10
-- Python 3.6.5
+- Python 3.7.3
 - selenium 3.14.1
 - Google Chrome
-- ChromeDriver 2.45
+- ChromeDriver

 ## Usage